 Ill-Fitting Men's Dress Shirts

 We've all seen it: a dress shirt that just looks…wrong.
 At the airport, on the metro, hanging in your own closet.
-It's kind of like that game of spotting VW Bugs: Once you start looking for bad fitting dress shirts, they're everywhere.
-We spend a lot of time at H&C HQ talking about our superior fit and better dress shirts, but it's tough to describe the good without addressing the bad.
+It's kind of like that game of spotting VW Bugs: Once you start looking for bad fitting dress shirts, they're everywhere!

-We've put together a list of what we consider the five manifestations of ill-fitting dress shirts for men.
+We put together a list of what we consider the five manifestations of ill-fitting dress shirts for men.
 So the next time you or someone you love looks like a breakfast pastry or pirate, you'll know where to turn.
-If you're ready to find a better fit, discover your Hugh & Crye size and a surprise here:

 When a men's dress shirt isn't tailored properly through the torso and is then tucked in, all that extra fabric puffs out around the waist creating what most closely resembles the top of a muffin.
 This is the most prevalent—and in our opinion, the least pardonable—fit problem. #muffintop

-Hugh & Crye fitted dress shirts for men have a tailored body based on four unique fits, which means you'll get the perfect tuck with no fabric spilling over the waistband.
+Hugh & Crye fitted dress shirts for men have a tailored body based on twelve unique sizes, which means you'll get the perfect tuck with no fabric spilling over the waistband.

 That excess fabric billowing out from your back looks like it's catching wind (of what variety, we're not quite sure).
 It's not an elaborate escape mechanism—your shirt just isn't cut right for your frame.
 You and your profile deserve better. #parachute